Lover of The Outdoors

 The health risks of flame retardant substances used in consumer goods have increased worry.
 Researchers have focused their attention on polybrominated diphenyl ethers (PBDEs) that are used in furniture and electronic devices.

 Is this true?
 Or is it just a myth?
-In this blog post, we will explore the evidence behind this claim and determine if there is any truth to it.
+In this blog post, we will explore the evidence behind this claim and determine whether there is any truth.

 Can Camping Tents Cause Cancer